bgoueti/bgoueti.github.io/README.md

 - Technologies used: Tech A, Tech B, Tech C.
 - Result or outcome (if applicable).

-# Banking Interface Portfolio, Computer Science | School Capstone Project 	GitHub
+**Banking Interface Portfolio, Computer Science | School Capstone Project**
     - Designed a user-friendly banking application using HTML, CSS, and JavaScript for account management.
     - Built key features for account creation, balance checks, deposits, and withdrawals, enhancing JavaScript proficiency.
     - Ensured responsive design for optimal usability across various devices.

-# In-Hospital Malaria Mortality Prediction, Data Science -  | School Capstone Project  	https://github.com/bgoueti
+**In-Hospital Malaria Mortality Prediction, Data Science -  | School Capstone Project**
     - Developed a predictive model to assess in-hospital mortality based on various patient factors during hospitalization.
     - Validated the model to improve accuracy in predicting patient survival rates from Malaria.
     - Created visualizations using Matplotlib and Seaborn to highlight similarities & differences between patient factors.
     - Created animations of the visualizations with Plotly in order to show value to technical and non-technical clients
     - Focused on model interpretation to understand significant predictors of malaria mortality.

-# Data Analytics Dashboard Implementation, Project Management training Capstone project  	GitHub
+**Data Analytics Dashboard Implementation, Project Management training Capstone project**
     - Designed an interactive dashboard using tools/technologies such as Tableau, Power BI, other visualization tools that presented real-time data insights.
     - Integrated multiple data sources, including SQL databases, APIs, Excel files, ensuring accurate information.
     - Created comprehensive user manuals and training materials to facilitate dashboard adoption among team members.